tadejmagajna/TensorMouse/README.md

 - datitran/object_detector_app

 ## Notes
-- Make sure you have good lighting when useing Tensormouse
+- Make sure you have good lighting when using TensorMouse
 - Object deteciton on screen edges is poor.
 TODO: scale cursor movement so that near edge object movements will move cursor to edge

 ## Copyright